top of page

 Re-Evaluation

-After a period of 6-12 weeks.
-We will work together to determine if more EMDR is necessary.
-You may feel an increased sense of confidence, joy, calm, and serenity.
+After a period of 6-12 weeks, therapist and client will work together to determine if more EMDR is necessary.
+The client may feel an increased sense of confidence, joy, calm, and serenity.

 bottom of page